AARP Eye Center

 Widows and widowers

-Most recipients of survivor benefits — two-thirds of them as of May 2020 — are the surviving spouses or surviving divorced spouses of deceased workers.
+Most recipients of survivor benefits — two-thirds of them as of October 2022 — are older surviving spouses or surviving divorced spouses of deceased workers.
 Generally, spouses and ex-spouses become eligible for survivor benefits at age 60 — 50 if they are disabled — provided they do not remarry before that age.

 These benefits are payable for life unless the spouse begins collecting a retirement benefit that is greater than the survivor benefit.
 Beneficiaries entitled to two types of Social Security payments receive the higher of the two amounts.